abarisyerlikaya/Huffman-Coding/README.md

 # Huffman-Coding
 A program that converts a string to Huffman Tree.
-Screenshots are below the wiki tab.

 # Screenshots
 ![](https://i.imgur.com/QPOuGkM.png)